How to Become a U.S. Marshal (Deputy)

 U.S. Marshals also help with fugitive operations.

-This includes working with task forces in order to help make arrests.
+This includes working with task forces to help make arrests.

 The USMS will work with the law enforcement agency by providing assistance, training, and expertise on how to handle these issues.